 Yes.
-However for travel after we leave the EU, the government is recommending that UK travellers have at least six months left on their passports from the date of arrival in an EU country.
+However, for travel after 31st December 2020, the government is recommending that UK travellers have at least six months left on their passports from the date of arrival in an EU or EEA country.

 If a 10-year adult passport was renewed before it expired, extra months may have been added, which do not count towards the required six months remaining.